spurwadi2/v2/_drafts/2009-01-01-markdown-basic.md

 comments: true
 mathjax:
 ---
+# Overview

 Nearly all Markdown applications support the basic syntax outlined in John Gruber’s original design document.
 There are minor variations and discrepancies between Markdown processors — those are noted inline wherever possible.

 Using Markdown doesn't mean that you can't also use HTML.
 You can add HTML tags to any Markdown file.
 This is helpful if you prefer certain HTML tags to Markdown syntax.
 For example, some people find that it's easier to use HTML tags for images [^1].